Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 \textit{Three functions.} First: a transparent publication track for fully-disclosed automated research, evaluated purely on knowledge quality, answering the question the current system cannot ask: what is the best knowledge the pipeline can generate in this domain right now?
 Second: a living calibration instrument for reviewer judgment, making ``could the pipeline have generated this?'' answerable with reference to a concrete, field-specific record.
 Third: a public benchmark making every researcher's competitive position legible, if a submission does not exceed the dedicated slots, it is Category~A space; if it exceeds them in identifiable ways, there is a specific basis for claiming B or C.

-\textit{Operational mechanisms.} The operational mechanisms --- calibration database schema, attribution taxonomy, verifiable records, and the governance separation between editorial boards and benchmark operations.
-The present paper argues the framework's normative structure.
-Demonstrating its implementability is a separate, complementary, and supporting endeavor.
+\textit{Operational mechanisms.} Calibration database schema, attribution taxonomy, verifiable records, and the governance separation between editorial boards and benchmark operations are not specified in detail here; demonstrating implementability is a separate, complementary endeavor.

 \textit{Governance.} The problem set selection process could be captured by incumbent researchers who choose domain problems that favor existing paradigms, systematically underrepresenting the anomalous and cross-disciplinary formulations where genuine Category~C contributions are most likely to emerge.
 The framework's structural response: problem sets proposed by a rotating editorial committee constituted to include researchers from outside the dominant paradigms, from subdiscipline boundaries, emerging subfields, and adjacent disciplines.
 This is a modest institutional design requirement, not a new institution.